A Generalized Semi-Analytic Model for Magnetar-Driven Supernovae

-Using the scaling relations from Equations \ref{eqn:l0scale} and \ref{eqn:elt} to infer the spin period, assuming a 1.4 $M_\odot$ neutron star with the same equation of state as \citet{Nicholl2017}, we get a spin period $P_0 \approx 0.7$ ms, extremely close to the mass-shedding limit, and a magnetic field $B \approx 8 \times 10^{12}$ G.
+Using Equations \ref{eqn:erot} and \ref{eqn:elt} to infer the spin period, assuming a 1.4 $M_\odot$ neutron star with the same equation of state as \citet{Nicholl2017}, gives $P_0 \approx 0.7$ ms, extremely close to the mass-shedding limit.

-Comparing to the results of \citet{Nicholl2017} shows some parameters in agreement, but strong discrepancy between others.
-Using Equations \ref{eqn:elt}, \ref{eqn:l0scale}, and \ref{eqn:tsdscale} with parameters from \citet{Nicholl2017} show that they find a spin-down timescale of $\sim$ 105 days, in good agreement with our $\sim$ 110 days, but a magnetar rotational energy of only $\sim$ 10$^{52}$ erg, a factor of $\sim$ 5 lower than recovered by our model.
+Comparing to the results of \citet{Nicholl2017} shows strong discrepancy between most inferred parameters.
+Using Equations \ref{eqn:elt}, \ref{eqn:l0scale}, and \ref{eqn:tsdscale} with parameters from \citet{Nicholl2017} show that they find a spin-down timescale of $\sim$ 105 days, much lower than our $\sim$ 400 days, and a magnetar rotational energy of only $\sim$ 10$^{52}$ erg, a factor of $\sim$ 5 lower than recovered by our model.
 This is because the magnetar needs to supply both the radiated and kinetic energy of the supernova in our model, while in the \citet{Nicholl2017} model the ejecta velocity is input separately.
-We also recover a similar ejecta mass of $\sim$ 6 $M_\odot$, compared to their $\sim$ 12 $M_\odot$, and a smaller opacity of $\sim$ 0.05 cm$^2$ g$^{-1}$, compared to their $\sim$ 0.19 cm$^2$ g$^{-1}$.
+We also recover a smaller ejecta mass of $\sim$ 6 $M_\odot$, compared to their $\sim$ 12 $M_\odot$, and a smaller opacity of $\sim$ 0.05 cm$^2$ g$^{-1}$, compared to their $\sim$ 0.19 cm$^2$ g$^{-1}$.